beaplat-61f/learngit/readme.txt

-git is a version control system git is free and good software welcome to beaplat www.beaplat.com
+git is a version control system git is free and good software under the GPL welcome to beaplat www.beaplat.com